top of page

 1. You Don't Need 10 Death Certificates

-2. The Basic Checklist
+2. The Basic Claims Checklist

-Insurance isn't just my job; it’s my way of looking out for my neighbors.
-If you are sitting at your kitchen table with a stack of papers and you feel stuck, call me.
-It doesn't matter if the policy is with Allstate, another company, or if you don't even know where to start.
+It doesn't matter if the policy is with Allstate, another company, or if you don't even know where the policy was originally purchased.
 I will help you walk through the paperwork for free.
-I’ve been in your shoes, and I know that sometimes you just need someone to say, "Here is the next step."
+I’ve been in your shoes, and I know that sometimes you just need a friendly voice to say, "Here is the next step."

 Losing a loved one is hard enough without the mountain of paperwork that follows.
 After recently losing my mom, Sharon, I realized how confusing the claims process can be when you're grieving.